jdbeightol/includer/README.md

 ### README
 As a note, this readme itself is built from included files using the makefile.
 Feel free to play with it.
+I don't think it's a necessary pattern to break up readme files, but it sure is a fun example here.